 Consult the LCS special collections deliveries chart on the LCS website to see the service points for each of the dedicated trucks and the order deliveries are made throughout the day.

-Materials may be moved between trucks at the Library Shelving Facility (LSF) and kept overnight in a controlled and secure environment.
+Materials may be moved between trucks at the Library Shelving Facility (LSF) and kept there overnight in a controlled and secure environment.

 Please note that non-containerized material will not be delivered by LCS staff in inclement weather.